swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 It can sometimes
 be useful to see the output from Matlab commands, but it is often not.
 To suppress the
-output, simply put a semicolon at the end of your commnd:
+output, simply put a semicolon at the end of your command:

 ~~~
 csvread('inflammation-01.csv');